yeephycho/densenet-tensorflow/README.md

 No opencv

-Current graph is a variation of DenseNet-BC-121 with 224 input image size, there's only 52 convolutional layers.
+Current graph is a variation of DenseNet-BC-121 with 224 input image size, the difference is that there's 52 convolutional layers in this implementation.

+With this repo., you are able to train and test the architecture from scratch.

-Can train and test from scratch, other features are still under construction.
+More sophisticated features are still under construction.

 ## Feature
 Support tfrecord